loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 immediately after sync.

 > [!IMPORTANT]
-> The metrics and dashboard portions of this use case should be broadly
-> portable.
-The current unsupported or unvalidated part is the tenant log
-> collection path.
+> This use case has been validated on the OrbStack-backed self-contained `vind`
+> path with the standard Central HostPath Mapper + Promtail design.
 >
-> On the OrbStack-backed self-contained `vind` path, the standard CHPM +
-> Promtail design is currently not supported because it depends on host mount
-> propagation and those mounts are not available in the current `vind`
-> runtime.
->
-> The recommended validation target for the full design is a direct Linux-backed
-> host cluster.
-The Demo Generator path is also still unvalidated for the log
+> The Demo Generator path is still unvalidated for the log collection part of
-> collection part of this use case, because its nested vCluster topology may
+> this use case, because its nested vCluster topology may affect how CHPM
-> affect how CHPM resolves the final host log paths.
+> resolves the final host log paths.

 The important part is the deployment model: